aesadin/Sliced-Pizzeria/README.md

 ## Known Bugs

-I am unable to run my code and get any output whatsoever.
-I know the html is functioning properly, so it is an issue with the Javascript.
+I was unable to get the total price prototype to work properly

 ## Support and contact details